TannerGilbert/LoRa-Introduction/RFM95_example/README.md

 ## LoRa Applications

-Because of its huge range and low power consumtion LoRa can be widely applied in applications like:
+Because of its huge range and low power consumption LoRa can be widely applied in applications like:
 * Internet of Things (IoT)
 * Smart Home

 ## LoRa with ESP32 (Point to Point Communication)

 Getting started with Lora is pretty straight forward.
-You only need two Lora modules like a [RFM95](https://at.rs-online.com/web/p/rf-module/1251259/) and two microcontrollers (ESP32 for this guide).
+You only need two LoRa modules, like a [RFM95](https://at.rs-online.com/web/p/rf-module/1251259/), and two microcontrollers (ESP32 for this guide).

 One of the two will play the sender.
 The other one will receive the messages and will react accordingly.